merchise/xopgi.base/docs/source/adrs/2018-12-32-new-evaluation-cycle.rst

 Mitigating the impact of failures
 ---------------------------------

-The goal of the CRD is to alert [#compute]_.
+The goal of the CRD is to alert.
 So it seems reasonable to reduce the amount of impact of errors in a variable.
 An error should only affect the evidences and events involved.

 .. note:: We're also using the CDR to compute indicators shown in the Boards,
           even though the CDR was not designed for that purpose.